Rights and Responsibilities of Unmarried Parents

 The court can give legal custody to one parent or to both parents together.
 This is called joint legal custody.
 Joint legal custody means both parents have equal rights and duties in making major decisions.
 They need to agree when major decisions need to be made.
 The court prefers that parents have joint legal custody, unless the parties cannot work together to make decisions or there has been domestic abuse.
 Sole legal custody means one parent makes the major decisions.

 Whether legal custody is sole or joint, both parents have the right to be informed about the child’s schooling, health care, and other major decisions.
 Both parents can attend school conferences, attend medical appointments, and have reasonable telephone contact with the child.
+Courts in Minnesota have recently emphasized that parents who have joint legal custody are expected to work together when it comes to major decisions like choosing a school or enrolling a child in therapy.

 Physical custody means living with the child and making day-to-day decisions about the child’s care.
 Sole physical custody means that the child lives primarily (mainly) with one parent.
 Joint physical custody means the child lives with both parents and shares time between the parents.
 Joint physical custody does not mean the parents will have equal time with the child.
 The schedule doesn’t have to be equal for physical custody to be joint.
 Parenting time is what controls how much time the child spends with each parent.